A Practical guide on Explainable AI Techniques applied on Biomedical use case applications: Rendering XAI explanations through a template system for natural language explanations (TS4NLE)

+\textbf{ Explanation Argument}: it is the part of the message informing users about possible consequences of a behavior.
+For example, in the case of diet recommendations, the \textit{Argument} consists of two parts: (i) information about nutrients contained in the food intake that caused the violation and (ii) information about consequences that nutrients have on human body and health.
+Consequences imply the positive or negative aspects of nutrients.
 In this case, TS4NLE uses the intention element contained in the selected violation package to identify the type of argument to generate.
 Let us consider the violation of our running example where the monitoring rule limits the daily fruit juice drinking to less than 200 ml (a water glass) since it contains too much sugar.
 In the presence of an excess in juice consumption (translating to a discouraging intention) the argument is constituted by a statement with the negative consequences of this behavior on user health.
 On the contrary, the violation of a rule requiring the consumption of at least 200 gr of vegetables per day brings the system to generate an argument explaining the many advantages of getting nutrients contained in that food (an encouraging intention).
 In both cases, this information is stored within the explanation graph.
 Moreover, TS4NLE analyzes the message history to decide which property of the explanation graph to use in the \textit{Argument}, to generate a message content that depends on e.g., content sent in the past few days, ensuring a certain degree of variability.
 With respect to linguistic choices, the type of nutrients and their consequences influence the verb usage in the text.
 Finally, to emphasize different aspects of the detected violation, templates encode the use of appropriate parts of speech.
 For example, for stressing the negative aspects of the violated food constraint, the verb \textit{contain} (nutrients) and \textit{can cause} (for consequences) were used.
 On the other hand, positive aspects are highlighted by the verb phrase \textit{is rich in} and verb \textit{help} are used for nutrients and consequences, respectively.

-\textbf{Explanation Suggestion}: This part represents an alternative behavior that TS4NLE delivers to the user in order to motivate him/her to change his/her lifestyle.
-Exploiting the information available within the explanation graph, and possibly collected from both public and private knowledge, TS4NLE generates a \textit{post} suggestion to inform the user about the healthy behavior that he/she can adopt as alternative.
-To do that, the data contained in the explanation graph are not sufficient.
-TS4NLE performs additional meta-reasoning to identify the appropriate content that depends on (i) qualitative properties of the entities involved in the event; (ii) user profile; (iii) other specific violations; (iv) history of messages sent.